Kinto/kinto/docs/tutorials/first-steps.rst

 .. note::

     The records of the personal bucket can also be shared!
-In order to obtain its ID, just use ``GET /buckets/default`` and then share its content using the full URL (e.g. ``/buckets/b86b26b8-be36-4eaa-9ed9-2e6de63a5252``)!
+In order to obtain its ID, just use ``GET /buckets/default`` to get its ID, and then share its content using the full URL (e.g. ``/buckets/b86b26b8-be36-4eaa-9ed9-2e6de63a5252``)!

 Conclusion